Graham Bencini

-Graham Bencini (born 25 July 1976 in Sliema, Malta) is a former professional footballer who last played for Maltese First Division side Tarxien Rainbows, where he played as a defender.
+Graham Bencini (born 25 July 1976 in Sliema, Malta) is a Chartered Accountant, a member of Parliament in Malta and a former professional footballer where he played as a defender.

-Bencini played twice for the Malta national team in 1999, once in a friendly match against Bosnia and Herzegovina and once in a Euro 2000 qualifier against FR Yugoslavia.
+Professional career

+Bencini obtained a Bachelor of Science Degree in Business Management & Computing, an Honours Degree in Business Management, and a Master’s Degree in Business Administration from the University of Malta.

+He then went on to achieve a professional qualification with the Association of Chartered Certified Accountants in London, United Kingdom.

+Today he is a Fellow of the Association of Chartered Certified Accountants, a member of the Malta Institute of Accountants, a member of the Institute of Financial Services Practitioners, a Certified Public Accountant Warrant Holder and a registered Tax Practitioner.

 Playing career

+National team

+Bencini has 3 official caps with the Senior Malta National Football team having played three times for the Malta national team.
+Twice in a friendly match against Bosnia and Herzegovina and Poland once in a Euro 2000 qualifier against FR Yugoslavia.

+Bencini has also represented the Malta National Football team at U/21 Level.

 Sliema Wanderers

 Bencini began playing football when he was eight years old.
 He joined the Sliema Wanderers nursery, where he stayed for ten years winning all youth championship honours during that time.

 At 18 years old, Graham was promoted to the senior team, and made his Maltese Premier League debut against Naxxar Lions, during this time Bencini was also a member of the Malta U21 team.

 Despite only playing one game for Sliema Wanderers, Graham won a medal in his first professional season, with Sliema Wanderers been crowned champions for the 1995–96 season.